dmitribodiu/90-days-challenge/algorithms.md

 > How to use hash function
-Get a number => Save value in array with index you get from hash function. he hash function tells you exactly where the price is stored, so you don’t have to search at all!
+Get a number => Save value in array with index you get from hash function.
+The hash function tells you exactly where the price is stored, so you don’t have to search at all!
 Put a `hash function and an array together`, and you get a data structure called a hash table